hieptl/netflix-clone/README.md

 > 16th NOTE:
 >
-> - The best part is about "Nav" component can be reused without creating a new one.
-It is one of the advantages of React and component based UI.
+> - The best part is about the "Nav" component can be reused without creating a new one.
+It is one of the advantages of React and component-based UI.
 >
-> - Login component was created.
-However, how the end user can use it in the web application.
-We need to set up a new route in App.js so that the end user can access to that route and use the login page.
+> - The login component was created.
+However, how the end-user can use it in the web application.
+We need to set up a new route in App.js so that the end-user can access that route and use the login page.

 - Step 3: Add "/login" route in App.js.
 App.js should look like this.